 4. Disadvantages of Machine Translation

 What is Machine Translation

-Machine Translation (MT) is the application of automated AI-facilitated software for translating spoken or text language.
+Machine Translation (MT) in its latest iteration is the application of automated AI-facilitated software for translating spoken or text language.
 Basic MT software simply performs word-for-word substitutions.
-More advanced MT technology operates with rule-based or statistical translation models, delivering more accurate outcomes.
-Some advanced Machine Translation products automatically employ specific bases of terms and innovative techniques for analysis of grammar, syntax, and semantic elements to translate text.
+More advanced MT technology incorporates AI, natural language processing (NLP) and machine learning while automatically employing specific bases of terms and innovative techniques for analysis of grammar, syntax, and semantic elements.

 There are many useful, basic, public free Machine Translation engines available online, such as Google Translate, Amazon Translate, and DeepL.
 Machine translation software platforms in this class are understood as less than reliable.
 However, overall, MT tech quality has evolved so much that it has become a fundamental tool for top language service providers (LSPs).
 When combined with skilled human translators for post-editing, professional-grade Machine Translation software can be widely used in companies with medium to large localization requirements.

 Machine Translation is a rapidly growing industry that has been making waves in recent years.
 As the use of MT software programs continues to grow, so do their capabilities and effects on language providers (LSPs).
 Some top-rated machine translators can facilitate faster production rates while simultaneously increasing accuracy with lower costs than human workers—allowing companies more time for other important tasks!
 These machines offer various options tailored specifically towards your needs; depending upon what you're looking for: Whether it's a fast turnaround time or higher precision/word count ratio - There are options and settings suited to most use cases.

 Let’s look at the things you should consider when selecting Machine Translation technology for your particular use.